CS Scholars

 - Be at least 16 years old by the program start date.

-- Be a U.S. citizen or permanent resident.
-Students who are registered with DACA are also eligible.
+- Be a U.S. citizen or permanent resident with a current U.S. green card.

-- Be a current sophomore in high school at the time of application submission.
+- Be in 10th grade in high school at time of application submission.

 Selection Criteria

-- Raised in a home where English was a second language
+- Being raised in a home where English was a second language

 - Currently attending a high school with historically low rates of admittance to top-tier institutions